gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 Setting up a public/private key pair for [SSH](https://en.wikipedia.org/wiki/Secure_Shell) authentication is a secure and fast way to authenticate from your computer to the Raspberry Pi.
 This is needed for this hands-on lab.

-The following creates a new SSH key and copies the public key to the Raspberry Pi.

 ### SSH for Linux and macOS

-From Linux or macOS **Terminal Console** run the following commands:
+From a Linux or macOS **Terminal Console** run the following commands:

 1. Create your key.
 This is typically a one-time operation. **Take the default options**.